Edmund Morris, Noted Presidential Biographer, Dies at 78

-(DANBURY, Conn.) — Noted presidential biographer Edmund Morris, best known for writing a book about the life of Ronald Reagan in 1999, has died.
+(DANBURY, Conn.) — Presidential biographer Edmund Morris, best known for writing a book about the life of Ronald Reagan in 1999, has died.
 He was 78.

 Morris’ wife, Sylvia Jukes Morris, confirmed his death to The Associated Press on Monday, saying he died Friday in a hospital in Danbury, Connecticut, a day after suffering a stroke.